 The information in this special collection offers an overview of research and resources that are currently available on preventing and responding to domestic violence within LGBTQ communities.
 Resources provided in this special collection are especially relevant to organizations and individuals who want to increase their capacity to provide culturally responsive intervention services to the LGBTQ survivors of domestic violence and to those who want to work with LGBTQ communities on prevention strategies.

-This special collection draws from the work of many leaders around the United States who focus specifically on the issue of domestic violence against LGBTQ communities.
-We want to specifically highlight the work on a national level that the National Coalition of Anti-Violence Programs (NCAVP), The Northwest Network, the National LGBTQ Institute on IPV, The Network/La Red, and FORGE have done on behalf of these communities.
-Additionally, a list of organizations who also work on behalf of preventing and/or intervening in domestic violence in the LGBTQ communities is provided at the end of this special collection.
+This special collection draws from the work of many leaders around the United States who focus specifically on the issue of domestic violence within LGBTQ communities.
+We want to specifically highlight the work on a national level that the National Coalition of Anti-Violence Programs (NCAVP), The Northwest Network, the National LGBTQ Institute on IPV, The Network/La Red, and FORGE have done in partnership with these communities.
+Additionally, a list of organizations working around the issue of domestic violence in LGBTQ communities is provided at the end of this special collection.

-Updated in 2019 by the National LGBTQ Institute on IPV, this collection was originally developed by staff of the Minnesota Center Against Violence and Abuse in consultation with the National Resource Center on Domestic Violence, and complements the parallel collection, Sexual Violence in Lesbian, Gay, Bisexual, Transgender, Intersex, or Queer (LGBTIQ) Communities.
+Originally developed by the Minnesota Center Against Violence and Abuse, this collection was updated in 2019 by the National LGBTQ Institute on IPV in partnership with the National Resource Center on Domestic Violence.
 For more extensive information specific to transgender and non-binary survivors, see our Serving Trans and Non-Binary Survivors of Domestic and Sexual Violence special collection.
 For access to additional academic and conceptual articles on LGBTQ IPV, please visit the LGBTQ Institute’s online Zotero library.

 PLEASE NOTE: With any personal identity the language chosen by the individual to describe their identity is of the utmost importance.
 Language that one individual uses to describe their sexual or gender identity can be considered offensive to the next.
 Definitions for these identities are not fixed and are always changing in meaning, both in society and by individuals.